Project

 Also, I apologize for mixing a patch and a separate question into one issue.
 The patch doesn't actually add any timings--it's just a new GC.stat counter, still gated by GC::Profiler.enable.
 Does that seem reasonable as it avoids issues with multiple clients calling GC::Profiler#clear?

-Updated by jasonrclark (Jason Clark) almost 9 years ago
+Updated by jasonrclark (Jason Clark) over 9 years ago

 Any thoughts on this patch Koichi?
 It just adds a GC.stat counter, and doesn't move anything outside the current GC::Profiler gating.